AKROGIS/AnimalMovement/Documentation/Installation Instructions.rst

 =======================

-The database design is based on a single master database that all clients can connect to add and edit thier animal movement data.
+The database design is based on a single master database that all clients can connect to add and edit their animal movement data.
 The visualization of this data in GIS will require significant bandwidth to transfer the requested locations to a remote client.
 In cases where the network does not provide a acceptable experience for GIS, the database can be replicated to a server closer to the GIS client.